 A hungry person is someone with an appetite.
-Metaphorically speaking, his last meal is already a fading memory.
-He wants to eat, and he wants to eat now.
-All he can think about is food!
+Metaphorically speaking, their last meal is already a fading memory.
+They want to eat, and they want to eat now.
+All they can think about is food!

-In other words, he doesn’t dwell on his past accomplishments.
-He is never satisfied.
-He is always reaching for more—setting higher goals.
-He is driven to exceed whatever expectations have been imposed upon him.
-This is just a part of his make-up.
+In other words, hungry people don’t dwell on past accomplishments.
+They are never satisfied.
+They’re always reaching for more—setting higher goals.
+They are driven to exceed whatever expectations have been imposed upon them.
+This is just a part of their make-up.

-He doesn’t get stuck in ruts.
-He is open to new ideas and new ways of solving old problems.
-He is always looking for the best solution and embraces change if it will take him—or the company—to a new level.
+Hungry people don’t get stuck in a rut.
+They’re open to new ideas and new ways of solving old problems.
+That means they’re always looking for the best solution and embrace change if it will take them—or the company—to a new level.

-He comes to meetings prepared, having completed his homework.
-In the meeting, he is an active listener, asking lots of questions and taking notes.
-After the meeting, he follows up.
-He completes his assignments on-time without someone having to prod him to do so.
-He is relentless when it comes to execution.
+They come to meetings prepared, having completed their homework.
+In the meeting, they listen actively, asking lots of questions and taking notes.
+Afterward, they follow up.
+They complete assignments on time without someone having to prod them.
+They are relentless when it comes to execution.

-In short, a hungry person “plays full out,” holding nothing back.
-More than anything, he wants to win and is willing to pay the price to do so.
+In short, hungry people full out, holding nothing back.
+More than anything, they want to win and are willing to pay the price to do so.

-A smart person usually scores high on traditional IQ tests.
+Smart people usually score high on traditional IQ tests.
 But not always.
 You have to be careful.
 Some people are book-smart but street-stupid.
 I’d like to have both.
 But if forced to choose, I’ll take the street-smart candidate.

-A smart person is a quick study.
-He can “connect the dots” without a lot of help.
-He has a natural ability to “think laterally,” that is, across disciplines.
-He can apply what he learns in one field or category to another.
+Smart people are a quick study.
+They can connect the dots without a lot of help.
+They have a natural ability to think laterally, that is, across disciplines.
+They can apply learning from one field or category to another.

-He is comfortable using metaphors and analogies.
-He knows how to make complex subjects simple without confusing himself and everyone else in the process.
+They’re comfortable using metaphors and analogies.
+They know how to make complex subjects simple without confusing themselves and everyone else in the process.

 I was a philosophy major.
 Some of the books I had to read were really difficult.
 I remember reading, re-reading, and then re-re-reading some particularly tough passages.
 Then it dawned on me.
 If this guy is so smart, why can’t he explain this in a way that is easy to follow?
-Maybe this is a case of “the emperor has no clothes.”
+I concluded it was a case of “the emperor having no clothes.”

-In my experience, confusion sometimes masquerades as complexity.
+In my experience, confusion often masquerades as complexity.
 Listening to an explanation, you might be tempted to think that you’re just not smart enough to understand the issue.
-But in reality, the presenter doesn’t understand it well enough to make it simple.
-I want people working for me who are smart enough to work through the complexity in order to arrive at simple explanation.
+In reality, the presenter may not understand it well enough to make it simple.
+I want people working for me who are smart enough to work through the complexity in order to arrive at a simple explanation.

-A smart person also asks thoughtful questions.
-He sees connections between topics that others miss.
-He is aware of nuances.
-He has diverse interests, which come in handy when he is trying to understand new information.
+Smart people also ask thoughtful questions.
+They see connections between topics that others miss.
+They are aware of nuances.
+And they have diverse interests, which come in handy when trying to understand new information.

-He is also able to focus mentally, for long periods of time if necessary.
-He doesn’t give up quickly.
-He keeps pressing until he gets the insight or clarity he needs.
-He is a creative problem-solver.
+They are also able to focus mentally, for long periods of time if necessary.
+They don’t give up quickly.
+They keep pressing until they gain clarity or insight.
+They are a creative problem solvers.

 Finally, smart people have cognitive intelligence.
-That’s most of what I have covered here.
+That’s mostly what I have covered here.
 But that alone is not sufficient.
 In my opinion, a successful candidate also needs emotional, relational, and even spiritual intelligence to succeed.